EliasOPrado/100-days-of-code/log.md

 **Thoughts:** there are many things that I still needing to learn.
 However, every tutorial that I am learning combined with the Code Institute lessons approaches me towards a better understanding of JS.
 Therefore, today I began a simple game project (tetris) in which helped me to better understand functions, variables and a little of how to structure code.
 I whish one day be able to emulate the code inside my head as driving a car or cycling.

+### Day 3:April 10, 2019
+##### (Followed a simple tutorial)

+**Today's Progress**: begin of Jquery.

+Today I finished the small project with vanilla #JS  then jumped straight to #jQuery with @CodersInstitute.
+It is much easier to understand something when you are all in.
+However, I just need a bit of momentum to stop pushing and be part of the flow.

 **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)